lara-martin/NLP-class/homeworks/project/progress-report1.md

 </div>

-## Paper: Attempt to answer a research question about text generation or interactive fiction
+## Paper: Investigate an NLP research question
 For this milestone, you will take the components of your proposal and begin to move them into more "paper-like" sections.
 You will also be adding in some more details.

-While not required at this stage, we highly recommend that you use LaTeX and a conference template.
+While not required at this stage, we highly recommend that you use LaTeX and a conference template since you will have to for the next milestone.
 If you do not have a conference/workshop in mind, I recommend that you use the [template from the Association for Computational Linguistics](https://www.overleaf.com/latex/templates/association-for-computational-linguistics-acl-conference/jvxskxpnznfj).

-Your paper should include the following sections:
+Your paper should include the following sections.
+The questions here are meant to guide your writing process.
 1. __Introduction__: What research question(s) or problem are you trying to solve?
 (This is where your problem definition from the __Project Description__ of your proposal goes.)
   - Why this it worth researching?
   - What contributions does this work make? (i.e., What are you doing that's novel?)